What are EU Missions?

 They will deliver impact by putting research and innovation into a new role, combined with new forms of governance and collaboration, as well as by engaging citizens.

 EU Missions are a novelty of the Horizon Europe research and innovation programme for the years 2021-2027.

-What this mission area deals with
+What this EU Mission deals with

 Cancer affects everyone regardless of age, gender or social status and represents a tremendous burden for patients, families, and societies at large.

 If no further action is taken, the number of people newly diagnosed with cancer every year in Europe will increase from the current 3.5 million to more than 4.3 million by 2035.

 A mission in this area will help set common goals aiming to reverse these frightening trends in cancer.

 By joining efforts across Europe, the Mission on Cancer together with the Europe’s Beating Cancer Plan will provide a better understanding of cancer, allow for earlier diagnosis and optimise treatment and improve cancer patients’ quality of life during and beyond their cancer treatment.

 - co-design session on Cancer mission at Research and Innovation Days (video)